skip to content

 Written Tests: Test of Mathematics for University Admission (TMUA)

-Applicants for admission in 2022 will be required to take the Test of Mathematics for University Admission (TMUA) in early October at their school or a nearby testing centre, and will need to be registered by no later than 30th September 2022.
+Applicants for admission in 2025 will be required to register for the Test of Mathematics for University Admission (TMUA) test before 16th September 2024.
+In order to take the TMUA test on the 16th or 17th October 2024, at an authorised assessment centre.
 The TMUA results will be combined with the application information to select candidates to proceed to interview.
-For further information please visit Test of Mathematics for University Admission (TMUA), and for preparation information please visit preparation guidance
+TMUA is run by University Admissions Tests UK (UAT-UK), who provide lots of information including fees, bursaries for fees and registering at TMUA, and for preparation information please visit preparation guidance

 For those called to interview, some colleges will also require candidates to sit a further written assessment (such as the Computer Science Aptitudes Test (CSAT)) on the day of interview.
 Please check with individual colleges to determine their interview process.